 Yet you may be worried about the eventual appearance of frogs.
 Are those fears founded in truth?
 Large frogs like bullfrogs can eat baby koi or koi eggs.
 They will not harm adult koi though.
 Frogs and koi can live happily together and even keep each other in check by eating each other’s eggs.

-Will Koi Eat My Frogs or Their Eggs?
+Do Koi Eat Frogs, Tadpoles, or Their Eggs?

 One problem you may face is your Koi eating their frog neighbors.
-Koi do tend to eat smaller frogs and tadpoles.
+Koi do eat smaller frogs, tadpoles, and frog eggs.

 While it’s not their preferred food, they will eat them given the opportunity and lack of other food sources.
 Since the skin of frogs can be toxic, you may worry about what this might do to your Koi.